renke999/PerturbScore/README.md

 The naming rule for the subfolders is `{dataset_model_discrete-attack}`:

-- dataset: `['imdb', 'agnews']`, which is the dataset used to train bert.
+- dataset: `['imdb', 'agnews']`, the dataset used to train bert.
-- Model: `['bert', 'freelb']`, `bert` is the finetuned bert model whie `freelb` is the adversially trained bert model using `FreeLB` method.
+- Model: `['bert', 'freelb']`, `bert` is the finetuned bert model while `freelb` is the adversially trained bert model using the `FreeLB` method.
 - discrete-attack: `['rand', 'textfooler']`, `rand` is the random attack method while `textfooler` is the `textfooler` attack method.

 ## PerturbScore Training

 We use the released data above to train our PerturbScore.
-Specifically, we use `model_input` and `epsilon`field to train our PerturbScore, other filelds are just for data integrity and reliability.
+Specifically, we use `model_input` and `epsilon`field to train our PerturbScore, other fields are just for data integrity and reliability.

 To reproduce our training process, first install the requirements